 That is the democratic way and there is no other way short of revolution, which can bring the needed result.
 An assembly so elected will represent the people as a whole and will be far more interested in the economic and social problems of the masses than in the petty communal issues which affect small groups.”
 The inaugural meeting of the Constituent Assembly of India was held on December 9, 1946.

 It was presided over by Dr. Sachchidananda Sinha who was the oldest member of the Assembly.
 On December 11, 1946, Dr. Rajendra Prasad was elected President of the Constituent Assembly, and all further deliberations of the Constituent Assembly were chaired by him.

+On December 13, 1946, Shri Jawaharlal Nehru moved the “objectives resolution” which later became the Preamble to the constitution.
 A number of committees submitted reports to the Constituent Assembly on the different aspects of the constitution.
 On the basis of these reports a draft of the constitution was prepared by Constitutional Adviser, Sri B.

 N. Rao.
 The Drafting Committee under the chairmanship of Dr. Ambedkar worked oft the draft and produced the Draft Constitution with 315 articles and 8 schedules.
 The Draft Constitution was considered by the Constituent Assembly.
 In its progress through the Constituent Assembly, the constitution grew in bulk and took its final shape with 395 articles and 8 schedules.